Alleged shooter's mom warned Ga. school. And, opposition leader flees Venezuela

 His voice and lyrics popped for me because LL Cool J was also a teenager, just 17, when Radio came out.
 That blew my mind and hooked my heart on rap music with LL as one of the main entry points to this world.
 I mean, did I buy a Jeep in 1993 just because I heard his song "Back Seat"?
 Maybe, probably, but don't tell my mom that and definitely DO NOT show her the lyrics to that song.

-LL Cool J is 56 years old now and I talked to him about his first new album in over a decade.
-And in that chat I got the answer to the question I had been wondering about, which sounds like I'm "Going Back to Cali.”
+As LL and other rappers entered their primes in the ‘90s, I wondered how they would hold up to time.
+Could someone like LL stop being cool?
+Was rap strictly a young person’s game?
+LL is 56 years old now.
+I recently talked to him about his first new album in over a decade.
+In that chat, I got the answer to those questions and…hmm, I don’t think so.

 3 things to know before you go